nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 ![Big gear on base](img/big-gear.jpg)
 *Big gear on base*

-*pictured: two screws per segment and yet another trip to the hardware store pending*
+*pictured: two screws per segment*

+*not pictured: yet another trip to the hardware store*

 I wanted to have the motor components all accessible from on top of the base in case I need to fix anything.
 So the big gear is actually attached to the stationary base and the motor is attached to the rotating platform.
-The motor mounts through a 51mm round hole in the platform, which allows the smaller gear to be on an eccentric so it can be moved in and out a little to adjust the gear clearance.
+The motor mounts through a 51mm round hole in the platform, cut with a hole saw, which allows the smaller gear to be on an eccentric so it can be moved in and out a little to adjust the gear clearance.

 ![Eccentric mount for 28BYJ-48 motor](img/motor-mount-small.jpg)
 *Eccentric mount for 28BYJ-48 motor*